kosson/ojs-tools/ojsxml/README.md

 11th of May, 2025

 - clearer documentation text;
 - the issue cover image is copied to the `docroot/csv/abstracts` sub-directory.
-This avoids confusion with the article cover images;
+This avoids confusion with the article cover images.

+12th of May, 2025

+- no more PHP warning messages when running the script;